OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Another traditional form of music, zarzuela is a sort of popular opera which began as a kind of court entertainment at the Palacio de la Zarzuela, near Madrid.
 This expressive art form was suppressed under Franco in his efforts to make Spanish culture uniform across all regions, but after his death the form became incredibly popular, especially with the younger generation, and today you can hear it on mainstream TV and radio.

-Believe it or not, one of the biggest national and international hits to come out of Spain in the past decade was an album of Gregorian chants released by the Benedictine monks of Santo Domingo de Silos, near Burgos.
+Believe it or not, one of the biggest national and international hits to come out of Spain in the past decade was an album of Gregorian chant released by the Benedictine monks of Santo Domingo de Silos, near Burgos.
 Their hit album Las Mejores Obras del Canto Gregoriano topped charts around the world, and sold more than five million copies.
 In Spain, they’re a household name.

 Perhaps Spain’s most famous musical style is flamenco, which has helped to make the southern region of Andalusia the cultural phenomenon it is today.
 Today, the style is experiencing a revival.
 It may be best known for the famously passionate dancing and the colourful dresses worn by performers, but flamenco can also be performed without dance.
 It always features the cante jondo (deep song) of the gitanos (gypsies) of Andalusia.
 Paco de Lucia is one of the best internationally known flamenco guitarists.